-- On October 5, 2020, the Company issued 1,200,000 shares valued at \$420,000 to Stuhini on the acquisition of a 100% interest in the Metla mineral claim group - On November 3, 2020, the Company closed its \$2,000,000 non-brokered private placement of units with Mr. Robert Friedland's controlled affiliate, Newstar Advantage Ltd. Each unit was issued at a price of \$0.235 and comprise one common share of the company and one common share purchase warrant.
-Each warrant entitles the holder thereof to acquire one common share of the Company at a price of \$0.35 for a period of 36 months from the date of closing of the private placement. - On November 19, 2020, the Company has closed a non-brokered private placement of flow-through common shares of the Company for gross proceeds of \$4,461,120.
+- Stage 1 Earn-In: HPX shall fund aggregate expenditures of US\$15,000,000 ("Stage 1 Earn-In Expenditures") to earn a 51% interest in Brixton USA Corporation (the "Joint Venture Company"), with no less than US\$3,000,000 of the Stage 1 Earn-In Expenditures being incurred by the second anniversary date of the Heads of Agreement; - Stage 2 Earn-In: HPX has the right to increase its interest in the Joint Venture Company to 75% by funding an additional US\$25,000,000 in expenditures ("Stage 2 Earn-In Expenditures"), as follows: by incurring minimum expenditures of US\$10,000,000 by the ninth anniversary date and incurring an additional US\$15,000,000 in expenditures before the eleventh anniversary date; - Operator: HPX shall control and direct all exploration, development and other related activities during the earn-in periods at the Hog Heaven Project; and - On November 3, 2020, the Company closed its \$2,000,000 non-brokered private placement of units with Mr. Robert Friedland's controlled affiliate, Newstar Advantage Ltd. Each unit was issued at a price of \$0.235 and comprise one common share of the company and one common share purchase warrant.
+Each warrant entitles the holder thereof to acquire one common share of the Company at a price of \$0.35 for a period of 36 months from the date of closing of the private placement. - On November 19, 2020, the Company has closed a non-brokered private placement of flow-through common shares of the Company for gross proceeds of \$4,461,121.
 Each flowthrough (FT) share was issued at a price of \$0.36 and comprises one common flow-through share of the company.
 The Company issued a total of 12,392,002 FT shares pursuant to the private placement. - On December 18, 2020, the Company closed a second tranche of a non-brokered private placement of flow-through shares of the Company for gross proceeds of \$504,000.
 Each flow-through share was issued at a price of \$0.36.
-The Company issued a total of 1.4 million flow-through shares pursuant to the private placement.

-- During the three-month period ended December 31, 2020, the Company received gross proceeds of \$612,677 from the exercise of warrants and \$21,000 from the exercise of stock options. - On February 3, 2021, the Company granted 3,500,000 stock options to various directors, officers, employees, and consultants.
-The options are exercisable at \$0.255 per share for a period of 10 years.
+The Company issued a total of 1.4 million flow-through shares pursuant to the private placement. - During the three-month period ended December 31, 2020, the Company received gross proceeds of \$612,677 from the exercise of warrants and \$21,000 from the exercise of stock options. - On February 3, 2021, the Company granted 3,500,000 stock options to various directors, officers, employees, and consultants.
+The options are exercisable at \$0.255 per share for a period of 10 years. - On March 2, 2021, the Company announced the signing of the USD\$44.5 million definitive earn-in agreement which was dated February 26, 2021 (the "Earn-In Agreement") with a wholly-owned Montana subsidiary of High Power Exploration Inc. on its Hog Heaven Project.